ArnaudBelcour/bigecyhmm/README.md

 # bigecyhmm: Biogeochemical cycle HMMs search

 Bigecyhmm is a Python package to search for genes associated with biogeochemical cycles in protein sequence fasta files.
 It begins as a self-contained, lightweight reimplementation of a subtask performed in [METABOLIC](https://github.com/AnantharamanLab/METABOLIC) but has since grown.
-Bigecyhmm default behaviour searches for enzymes associated with carbon, sulfur, nitrogen and phosphorus cycles using HMMs from METABOLIC article, KEGG, PFAM, TIGR.
+Bigecyhmm, by default, searches for enzymes associated with carbon, sulfur, nitrogen and phosphorus cycles using HMMs from METABOLIC article, KEGG, PFAM, TIGR.
 It can be also used with a custom database and then will output network representation of the cycle.

 ## 0 Table of contents
 - [bigecyhmm: Biogeochemical cycle HMMs search](#bigecyhmm-biogeochemical-cycle-hmms-search)